Pawko23/Scheduler/README.md

 # React Scheduler App

 This is a simple **Scheduler** application that allows users to create, edit and delete appointments on a calendar.
 The application is connected to a Firestore databasee, ensuring that all appointments are stored and updated in real-time.
+Application is available at: [https://pawko23.github.io/Scheduler/](https://pawko23.github.io/Scheduler/)

 ## Features